gmtfrombc/vitality-data-analysis/docs/Learning_Enhancements/00_PROJECT_OVERVIEW.md

 - **Query Processing**: `app/engine.py` - Natural language to SQL pipeline
 - **UI Framework**: Panel-based interface with workflow management
 - **Database**: SQLite with migration system
+- **Direct Manual Edits**: For simple issues (e.g., changing decimal places, minor code fixes), users can make direct, manual edits to the codebase using Cursor Assistant.
+This allows for immediate correction and rapid iteration for straightforward problems.
+- **Model Retraining Process**: For more complex or systematic improvements, the system supports a feedback-driven retraining workflow.
+Users provide feedback via the UI, which is logged and can be reviewed using `scripts/model_retraining.py`.
+This script presents feedback entries, allows users to accept, reject, or modify suggestions, and updates the intent classifier model (`intent_classifier.pkl`) and training data accordingly.
+This process enables the system to learn from user corrections and improve future responses.

 ### Problem Statement
 Currently, when users receive incorrect answers: